tohagan-tmr/cleanpass/README.md

     $ git config --global "filter.${myfilter}.clean" "sed -e 's/${pass1}/${replace1}/g' -e 's/${pass2}/${replace2}/g'"
     $ git config --global "filter.${myfilter}.smudge" "sed --e 's/${replace1}/${pass1}/g' e 's/${replace2}/${pass2}/g'"

+## Disclaimer

+It is solely your responsability to confirm the validity and correctness of this information.
+This is not intended as an endorsement of any software or information references.